-• Students must wear a white, light blue (Columbia blue), or navy-blue polo-style shirt or a white button-down oxford style shirt.
-Shirts worn by students must be buttoned and show no cleavage.

-- Shirts must have no visible logos, such as those for sports teams, decorations, or names, other than that of University Academy. - Students may wear white or navy-blue t-shirts under their polo shirts. - Students must always tuck in their shirts. - Pants must be uniform type in either khaki or navy-blue. - Students must wear belts with pants that have belt loops.
-The Dress Code Policy does not permit "sagging" or baggy pants. - Students may wear knee-length skirts, below-the-knee Capri pants, dresses, jumpers, or walking shorts (no more than 2 inches above the knee). - Tights must be white or navy-blue. - Leggings must be white or navy-blue. - Students may not wear caps/hats/hoods/headwear that interferes with the educational process. - Students may not wear flip-flops.
+- Students must wear a white, light blue (Columbia blue), or navy-blue polo-style shirt or a white button-down oxford style shirt.
+Shirts worn by students must be buttoned and show no cleavage. - Shirts must have no visible logos, such as those for sports teams, decorations, or names, other than that of University Academy. - Students may wear white or navy-blue t-shirts under their polo shirts. - Students must always tuck in their shirts. - Pants must be uniform in type either khaki or navy-blue. - Students must wear belts with pants that have belt loops.
+The Dress Code Policy does not permit "sagging" or baggy pants. - Students may wear knee-length skirts, below-the-knee Capri pants, dresses, jumpers, or walking shorts (no more than 2 inches above the knee). - Tights or Leggings must be white, navy-blue, or black (solid colors) and can only be worn UNDER school uniform skirts or bottoms. - Students may not wear caps/hats/hoods that interfere with the educational process.
+No bonnetts, durags or wave caps. - Students may not wear flip-flops.
 All shoes must have an enclosed back.
-Crocs are not allowed in the Upper school. - White or navy-blue sweaters or sweatshirts are permissible (no hoods).
+Crocs are permitted while wearing socks and in sport mode (handle engaged at ankle). - White or navy-blue sweaters or sweatshirts are permissible (no hoods).
 Students must wear a collared uniform shirt underneath.
-Students may not wear jackets or coats during class. - Students are allowed to wear "UA specific hoodies" as long as a collared shirt is worn under it. - Students may not wear large-hoop earrings, bangles, or excessive jewelry if deemed it interferes with the educational process. - University Academy students may not display body art (tattoos). - University Academy students may not display body piercings other than ears. - Student-athletes who have "lettered" at UA may wear their Letter Jackets.
+Students may not wear jackets or coats during class. - Students are allowed to wear UA branded merchandise as long as a collared shirt is worn under it. - University Academy students may not display body piercings other than ears or nose. - Student-athletes who have "lettered" at UA may wear their Letter Jackets.